mabyassine/raabbitmq_php/README.md

 - **Running Workers:** To start the workers, use the commands:
     - For Country Consumer (Worker 1): ` ./console consume:country-queue`
-    - For Capital Consumer (Worker 2): ` ./console consume:country-queue`
+    - For Capital Consumer (Worker 2): ` ./console consume:capital-queue`

 ## Testing